 In general, rooftop tents are warmer than ground tents due to their elevated position and their usually far better insulation.

 For more texts of this type here in the site, please check under the category Off-Ground Tents.
+In particular, you might want to read how to attach a roof top tent on a car.

 Let me know if you have questions, there is a comment box below.
 Thank you for reading and have a nice day.